Created by Caroline Brown on Thu, 02/13/2025 - 12:04

 "The Victorian Web."
 The Victorian Web, 2023, www.victorianweb.org.

-The Great Exhibition in the Crystal Palace, Hyde Park, London: The Transept Looking North.
-Steel engraving by W. Lacey after J.E Mayall, 1851.
+The Great Exhibition in the Crystal Palace, Hyde Park, London: The Transept Looking North, Steel engraving by W. Lacey after J.E Mayall, 1851.
 The Victorian era was a time when every aspect of life was carefully curated to reflect societal values and status.
-Subtle messages through, sents, flowers, and ornaments were often used to convey extended feelings.
+Subtle messages through scents, flowers, and ornaments were often used to convey extended feelings.
 This attention to detail is exemplified in the massive Elm trees that were enclosed within the Cyrstal Palace.
 The tree depicted in the engraving above is an example of this.
-The elm, long associated with regeneration, dignity, and rebirth, made its placement particularly fitting for the Great Exhibition (Brown, 2022).
+The elm--long associated with regeneration, dignity, and rebirth--made its placement particularly fitting for the Great Exhibition (Brown, 2022).
 The Crystal Palace, built for this momentous event, epitomized architectural innovation by blending nature with cutting-edge construction.
-Designed to house trees within its glass walls, it challenged the traditional limits of architecture.
-Remarkably, the Crystal Palace was constructed around three birch trees, with the builders opting to preserve their age rather than chop them down, symbolizing a harmonious relationship between nature and technology.
+Designed to house trees within its glass walls, the building challenged the traditional limits of architecture.
+Remarkably, the Crystal Palace was constructed around three birch trees with the builders opting to preserve their age rather than chop them down, symbolizing a harmonious relationship between nature and technology.

 Wadhurst History Society.
 "The Story of the Crystal Palace."
 Wadhurst History Society, www.wadhursthistorysociety.org/the-story-of-the-crystal-palace/.